 Computer

-We can say it is the brain of the vehicle.
+It is the brain of the vehicle.
 The computer controls most of the functions to get good efficiency.
 Many sensors sense the data like engine speed, temperature, and more.

 - Explore 8 Essential Parts of a Forklift: Names, Functions & Diagram